 Capacity Building to Strengthen Sustainable Implementation of Renewable Energy Technologies for Rural Energy Access.

-A partnership between the Global Green Growth Institute (GGGI), the Pacific Islands Development Forum (PIDF) and the Korea International Cooperation Agency (KOICA) who are providing the funding, will start implementation in 2019.
+A partnership between the Global Green Growth Institute (GGGI), the Pacific Islands Development Forum (PIDF) and the Korea International Cooperation Agency (KOICA) who are providing the funding, is being implemented in Fiji, Solomon Islands, Vanuatu and Papua New Guinea..
 The objective of the initiative is to strengthen inclusive informed decision-making by resource owners and local government officials for integration of Green Economy and Renewable Energy into local-level planning and to strengthen implementation of Renewable Energy for rural electrification.
-The initiative will be implemented in Fiji, Solomon Islands, Vanuatu and Papua New Guinea.

 Outcome 1.
 Increased inclusivity in decision-making on the use of natural resources and implementation of Renewable Energy projects